Dependency Injection

 Custom Constructor Injection

-Sometimes the parameters passed to the constructor may not be instances of a class, but rather strings, numbers, arrays, and other data.
-For example, the Mailer constructor requires the SMTP server IP and port:
+Sometimes, the parameters passed to the constructor may not be instances of classes but rather strings, numbers, arrays, and other data types.
+For example, the Mailer constructor may need to pass in the SMTP server IP and port:

 <?php